-Under the rules of the NYSE, your broker or nominee may not vote your shares without your specific voting instructions on Items 1, 2 and 3.
+Under the rules of the NYSE, your broker or nominee may not vote your shares without your specific voting instructions on Items 1, 2, 3, 4 and 5.
 See the section entitled "Can My Shares Be Voted If I Don't Vote Electronically, Don't Vote By Telephone, Don't Return My Proxy Card, and Don't Attend the Annual Meeting?" below for additional information.
-Accordingly, if you do not instruct your broker or nominee as to how to vote your shares on Items 1, 2 and 3, this would be a broker "non-vote", and your shares would not be counted as having been voted on the applicable proposal.
+Accordingly, if you do not instruct your broker or nominee as to how to vote your shares on Items 1, 2, 3, 4 and 5, this would be a broker "non-vote", and your shares would not be counted as having been voted on the applicable proposal.
 We therefore encourage you to instruct your broker or nominee on how you wish to vote your shares.
 Please vote; your vote is important.
 Voting on matters presented at shareholders meetings, particularly the election of directors, is the primary method for shareholders to influence the direction taken by a publicly traded company.
 We urge you to participate in the election through any of the above-noted means.
 Broker non-votes and abstentions are counted for purposes of determining whether a quorum is present.
 When tabulating the voting results for any particular proposal, shares that constitute broker non-votes and, pursuant to our By-Laws, abstentions are not considered votes cast on that proposal.
-Accordingly, broker non-votes and abstentions will not affect the outcome of any matter being voted on at the Annual Meeting, except for Item 3, for which under NYSE rules abstentions must be treated as a vote cast and therefore, a vote "against."
+Accordingly, broker non-votes and abstentions will not affect the outcome of any matter being voted on at the Annual Meeting.
 In order to minimize the number of broker non-votes, the Company encourages you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided in the Notice.